henkmollema/CryptoHelper/README.md

 # CryptoHelper
-:key: Cryptography helper methods for hashing passwords using a PBKDF2 implementation.
+:key: Cryptography helper methods for hashing passwords on .NET Core using a PBKDF2 implementation.

 <hr>